Global well-posedness for the defocusing, cubic, nonlinear Schrodinger equation when n = 3 via a linear-nonlinear decomposition

-\textbf{Abstract:} In this paper, we prove global well-posedness and scattering for the defocusing, cubic nonlinear Schr{\"o}dinger equation in three dimensions when $n = 3$ when $u_{0} \in H^{s}(\mathbf{R}^{3})$, $s > 3/4$.
+\textbf{Abstract:} In this paper, we prove global well-posedness and scattering for the defocusing, cubic nonlinear Schr{\"o}dinger equation when $n = 3$ and $u_{0} \in H^{s}(\mathbf{R}^{3})$, $s > 5/7$.
 To this end, we utilize a linear-nonlinear decomposition, similar to the decomposition used in \cite{R} for the wave equation.